Maggie Stiefvater: Film adaptations

 In association with Paramount, Unique Features optioned Shivers film rights shortly after the book was released.
 A screenplay was written by Nick Pustay.
-The film is in production in late 2024.
+The film was in production in late 2024.

 It was reported in 2011 that David Katzenberg and Seth Grahame-Smith’s KatzSmith Productions would produce a film of Scorpio Races.
 New Line Cinema, in conjunction with Weed Road, optioned the film rights for The Raven Boys shortly before the book's release in September 2012.

 In 2019, Stiefvater wrote the pilot for a TV show of The Raven Cycle.